Field Day -- June 2024

 Western Amateur Radio Association (1995)

-I am available to speak on remote operations, contesting, or transmitter hunting at your local or DX club (in person or by video).
+I am available to speak at no charge to your ham group (in person or by video) on contesting from the field or California transmitter hunting.
 Send your invitation to bovitz@bovitz.com.

 QSL information for N6MI